mroeckl/easymeter-session-extender/README.md

 ## FAQ

-1. **Why have I used a Wemos D1 Mini Pro - isn't it too powerful for this simple task?** _Absolutely but I had this hardware at home and I did not want to order new hardware._
+1. **Why have I used a Wemos D1 Mini - isn't it too powerful for this simple task?** _Absolutely but I had this hardware at home and I did not want to order new hardware._

 2. **Why didn't I simply enable the extended mode in the menu long term?** _This is not supported by the configuration of my electricity meter._